-We animate a Carnival midway with sideshow tents, roving performers and a dozen midway games that use play to educate.
+We animate a Carnival midway with sideshow tents, roving performers and a dozen midway games that use play to uncover themes of liberation in our tradition.
 Under the big top, we arc through liturgical variety act shows, midrash theater and dance parties for each of the elements- Earth, Air, Water, & Fire.
 We draw on circus arts, street-wise poetry, and the music from traditional rhythm cultures as we seek to listen to the groan of creation.

 in the Midway:

 - Stilt creatures that shock and inspire play!

 - Sideshow tents with interactive twists!

 - The broken clock tower and our Herald of non-sense!

 - Games that playfully retell biblical accounts of resistance: “Through the Eye of the Needle” frisbee toss, “Run out the Money Changers”, “Knock off the head of the Corporate Goliath”, and the “Wheel of Divine Identity”.

 - Roving musicians, jugglers and play agents that create curious episodes and sometimes touch magic.

 - Sock puppets, face painting, dream catchers & art for children in the creation station.

 - An arc through thanksgiving and honoring the ancestors, through grief and lament, to handling mystery and a communally embodied ritual.